 A property inspection is a visual examination of the home’s major structure, systems and components.
 This includes the roof, exterior, basement or crawlspace, foundation and structure, heating and cooling, plumbing, electrical, fireplace, attic, insulation and ventilation, doors, windows, and the interior of a residential property.

 Home inspectors look for system and major component defects and deficiencies, improper building practices as defined by SANS, those items that require extensive repairs, items that are general maintenance issues, and some fire and safety issues.
 A general property inspection is not designed to identify building code violations, although some deficiencies identified may also be code violations.

 A residential inspection is not technically exhaustive and does not imply that every defect will be discovered.
 Some defects might be hidden and therefore not detectable.
 However, these types of defects are normally covered in contracts to protect the buyer/seller.

 Home inspection SA prescribes to the Standards of Practice which serves as a minimum guideline for property inspections.
 These guidelines describe what is and is not required to be inspected by the various associations mentioned during a general residential inspection.
 Many inspectors exceed these standards (permissible) and may also offer ancillary services such as inspecting pools, sprinkler systems, Lapas etc.

 Landlords and tenants often disagree on who is liable for repairs or damages to a rental property.
-The best way to avoid conflict is to have a thorough inspection report done.
+The best way to avoid conflict is to have a thorough rental inspection report done.

-If a landlord opts to use a property inspector or managing agent for the rental of his or her property, the inspection process can be easier as the agent is not emotionally involved and will certainly have concluded an in-depth inspection report in the interests of all parties.
+If a landlord opts to use a property inspector or managing agent for the rental of his or her property, the rental inspection process can be easier as the agent is not emotionally involved and will certainly have concluded an in-depth rental inspection report in the interests of all parties.